Validator Staking: A Quick Start

 BATCH_DEPOSIT_ADDRESS

 : This is the contract address used to perform batch deposits of validators.
-You'll receive this address from stakefish once your account is set up.
+You'll receive this address from stakefish once your account is set up.- The

 If your customer uses MetaMask browser extension they will see the following popup.
 They will need to confirm the transaction: